znsio/specmatic-documentation/contract_testing.md

 ---
 layout: default
-title: Contract Testing
+title: What Is Contract Testing
 nav_order: 3
 ---
-# Contract Testing
+# What Is Contract Testing
 {: .fs-9}

 ---